-In many cases, fibroids actually shrink and cause fewer symptoms for women who have reached menopause.
+In many cases, fibroids shrink and cause fewer symptoms after menopause.

-The symptoms of fibroids remain the same regardless of a woman’s age when they occur.
-Symptoms include:
+The symptoms of fibroids often remain the same regardless of a person’s age.

 - enlarged abdomen

 - a feeling of fullness in the lower abdomen